CoopBoard/coopboard/README.md

 # Coopboard

-Coopboard is an interactiv Mindmap-tool build with Node.js and a lot of love build in.
+Coopboard is an interactiv mindmap tool build with Node.js and a lot of love build in.

 ### DEMO
 [Official Demo](http://coopboard.net/)